 SBA 7(a) Loans and the COVID-19 Pandemic

 The CARES Act created the Paycheck Protection Program (PPP), which provides loans to small businesses affected by the pandemic, using the SBA 7(a) loan program’s network of approved lenders.
 The PPP was initially allocated $349 billion, which was gone in less than two weeks.
-It received an additional $310 billion for loans, of which roughly $161 billion has been given out – so less than $149 billion remains for loans.
-(Applications have slowed down considerably.)
+It received an additional $310 billion for loans, of which roughly $176 billion has been given out – so less than $134 billion remains for loans.
+(Applications have slowed down considerably, though they picked up some when Congress made the terms for forgiveness a little more flexible in June.)

 PPP loans are meant to help small businesses maintain their workforce and payroll – and if they do, the loans are forgiven.
 Loan proceeds can be used to cover payroll costs, including group health insurance and retirement benefits.
-Up to 25% of the loan can also be used to pay rent, mortgage interest and utilities.
-As long as the small business maintains the same headcount and payroll at pre-pandemic levels for eight weeks and uses loan proceeds for authorized uses, all or part of the PPP loan will be forgiven.
+Up to 40% (this percentage was recently increased from 25% by new legislation) of the loan can also be used to pay rent, mortgage interest and utilities.
+As long as the small business maintains the same headcount and payroll at pre-pandemic levels (or returns to them by December 31) and uses loan proceeds for authorized uses, all or part of the PPP loan will be forgiven.

 Another key difference between these loans and normal 7(a) loans is that PPP loans are 100% guaranteed by the government.
 That means that lenders can be more flexible than they normally would, said Mike Knotts, the senior vice president of government guaranteed lending at Blue Ridge Bank, which operates in Virginia and North Carolina.